jamesthomasonjr/hal-core/README.md

 ### Handling migrations

-Configuration for the migration tool is stored in [phinx.yml](phinx.yml).
-This project contains `phinx.yml.dist` with default settings for dev only.
+Configuration for the migration tool is stored in `phinx.yml`.
+This project contains [phinx.yml.dist](phinx.yml.dist) with default settings for dev only.
 Make sure to copy this file to `phinx.yml` and add additional settings for managing other environments.

-The included script `bin/phinx` will run Phinx and also an **env** file `phinx.secrets`, Phinx will automatically replace environment variables prepended with `PHINX_`.
+The included script `bin/phinx` will run Phinx and also an **env** file `phinx.secrets`.
+Phinx will automatically replace environment variables prepended with `PHINX_`.

-See the following for an example, which stores production database password in `phinx.secrets`
+See the following for an example, which stores production database password in `phinx.secrets`:

 `phinx.secrets`:
 ```sh